-Runaway – NZ based global games developer – Takes on Diversity within the Games Industry.
+Runaway – Takes on Diversity within the Gaming Industry

-Runaway – on a mission to take on Diversity within the Games Industry
+Runaway – on a mission to take on Diversity within the Gaming Industry

 A #GirlsBehindTheGames campaign has been launched by a games studio in New Zealand, called ‘Runaway Play’.
 The campaign calls to promote gender parity and diversity within the gaming industry, through positive media stories and social content about inspiring women in tech.
 In the lead up to International Women’s day on the 8th of March, Runaway are creating inspiring videos and content presented by the women of Runaway, sharing their experiences and advice to help promote women in the gaming industry.